 |(i)||The decision on review shall be made by the Board, which shall consider the application and any written materials submitted by the Claimant in connection therewith.
 The Board, in its sole discretion, may require the Claimant to submit such additional documents or evidence as the Board may deem necessary or advisable in making such review.|

 |(ii)||The Board shall render a decision upon a review of a denied claim within sixty (60) days after receipt of a request for review.
 If special circumstances (such as the need to hold a hearing on any matter pertaining to the denied claim) warrant additional time, the decision will be rendered as soon as possible, but not later than one hundred twenty (120) days after receipt of a request for review.
 Written notice of any such extension will be furnished to the Claimant prior to the commencement of the extension.|

-ARTICLE 14.
+ARTICLE 24.
 RIGHT OF OFFSET.
-Notwithstanding any other provision of the Plan to the contrary, the Company may reduce the amount of any payment otherwise payable to or on behalf of a Participant by the amount of any obligation of the Participant to or on behalf of the Company that is or becomes due and payable, including without limitation, any obligation arising under the Sarbanes-Oxley Act of 2002, and the Participant shall be deemed to have consented to such reduction.
+Notwithstanding any other provision of the Plan to the contrary, the Company may reduce the amount of any payment or benefit otherwise payable to or on behalf of a Participant by the amount of any obligation of the Participant to or on behalf of the Company that is or becomes due and payable, including, without limitation, any obligation arising under the Sarbanes-Oxley Act of 2002, and the Participant shall be deemed to have consented to such reduction.